Six Things to Know About Crozes-Hermitage Wine

 A few Favorites

 The winegrowers of Crozes-Hermitage showed off some of their tasty wines in New York City last week.
-Here are several that caught my attention.
+Here are several that caught my eye—and my taste buds!

 Domaine Yann Chave.
 My first stop at the tasting set the bar very high!